Boxenite/Project-Files/features.md

 ### add features / experiences that you would want to see on a devbox
 #### we will collect for now - then end up stack ranking

+### Devbox
-* start a new project from the command line and have the development environment automatically made
+* launch a new project easily from the command line
-* hide from me SSH, spinning up the environment
+* account creation, email based.
+* automatically handle ssh key process
+* git ready
-* connect all my favorite editors to my devbox
+* connect all my favorite editors to my devbox (local pointers to the remote file system?)
-* feature 2
+* enable offline (local version)

+* host mobile code (xcode and android) technically possible

+### CORPORATE CLIENT FEATURES
+* extremely simple admin tool for account provisioning
+* mass invite people to devbox
+* account and billing